DISN-kolo/2DPixelArtGameJam0/README.md

 - Frame buffer improvement: only count the last position on non-edge blocks.
 Use areas to indicate bad places of last-pos saving.
 - maybe instead not spawn the items at all (see 'queuefreed' in specs below)

-# Some specs
+# Misc
 - Jump speed allows for jumping horizontally over 9-ish tiles
 - Jump height allows for jumping vertically just over 3 tiles
 - N-times jump based upon whatever you specify.
-By default grows by 2 when you pick up the boots
+By default grows by 1 when you pick up the boots.
-- Levels from base level, connectable by exit nodes and spawn nodes (please do match the ids in the names) (quite intuitive, really)
-- Primitive killzone + respawn implementation.
-Uses a "frame buffer" that is prety wacky but works.
-- Camera border setting by two handles from the base level
-- Multilayer tilesets to support one-way and normal collisions at once.
 - Fixed a weird bug with an accidental wallslide when you fall through with crouching while against the wall (disabled 'block on wall').
 This bug seems to be engine-side.
-- camera inertia and lookahead. but it's commented out for the moment cause it's a bit nauseating
-- (one slot) save load system, primitive main menu
-- if item is already in inventory it gets queuefreed after spawning.

-# misc notes
-- maybe the exit area node thing would work with exporting a collision shape instead of a shape